 The museum is definitely one of the best places to visit in Hertfordshire for a free rainy day outing.

-Unusual things to do in Hertfordshire
+Unusual places to visit in Hertfordshire

 If you’ve already ticked off the main places to visit in Hertfordshire, here are a few off the beaten ideas – including some which I’ve yet to check out.